inlife/nexrender/README.md

 Also, you might've noticed that `actions` is an object, however, we described only one (`postrender`) field in it.
 And there are more:
  - `predownload` - can be used to modify the job before the assets are downloaded
+ - `postdownload` - can be used to modify the job after the assets are downloaded
  - `prerender` - can be used to process data/assets just before the actual render will start.

 Also, if you are planning on having more than one action, please note: **actions are order-sensitive**,